eugene-eeo/ks/README.md

 ==

-**ks** is a minimal library that implements lazy datastructures, i.e. **Stream**s, **Queue**s, etc. with a focus on elegance and performance.
-The library can be used to provide lazily evaluated data for computationally intensive operations, or for huge datasets that do not fit in memory.
+**ks** is a minimal library that implements lazy datastructures, i.e. **Stream**, **Queue**, with a focus on elegance and performance.
+The library can be used to provide lazily evaluated data for computationally intensive operations, or for big datasets that do not fit in memory.

 Examples of using the provided **Mapping** class, a